tekunotri/solarlighthud-redux/readme.md

 * Added an option to move chat to the top left. \[todo - menu button]
-* Added an option to change PASS Time's HUD to the one from MEME vs. META. \[todo - make this not the default one]
+* Added an option to change PASS Time's HUD to the one from MEME vs. META.